-The World’s Biggest Soccer Tournament is Coming to Boston Summer 2026
+The World’s Biggest Soccer Tournament is Coming to Boston in Summer 2026

 Some of America’s most passionate sports fans call Boston home, and for good reason, as neighboring Foxborough will host seven matches (including a quarter-final) during one of the world’s most anticipated soccer tournaments.
 After cheering, gasping, and celebrating alongside fellow devotees at Boston Stadium (aka Gillette Stadium), escape the post-match madness with a retreat to The Envoy Hotel, a sleek boutique sanctuary in Boston’s Seaport District.